Which Radiator Valve for Smart Radiator Valve

 Which Adapter Do You Need for a Smart Thermostatic Radiator Valve

-Smart thermostatic radiator valves (smart TRVs) are an increasingly popular way to upgrade home heating systems, offering remote control and better energy efficiency.
+Smart thermostatic radiator valves (smart TRVs) are an increasingly popular way to upgrade home heating systems, offering remote control and improved energy efficiency.
 One important step when fitting a smart TRV is ensuring it is compatible with your existing radiator valve.

 Why You May Need an Adapter

 Smart Radiator Valves are usually designed to fit onto a standard M30 x 1.5mm threaded valve.
-If your valve is a different size or fitting style, you’ll need an adapter to bridge the difference.
+If your valve is a different size or fitting style, you’ll probably need an adapter to bridge the difference.

 IMPORTANT: If your radiator has a basic manual on \ off valve then it will very likely not be compatible with a smart Thermostatic Radiator Valve, even using an adapter.
 In this situation the manual valve will need to be replaced.
 Ideally with a M30 x 1.5mm valve